marod424/cabo-san-matthew/content/posts/hello-neighbor.md

 ## Overall: 7.1 / 10

 *Hello Neighbor* is a puzzling game that conceptually contains the seed of brilliance but fails to deliver.
 The story and gameplay is built around the dichotomy of a recklessly curious child and a vigilantly creepy neighbor, where you as the former try to uncover the dark secrets of the latter -- the learning and adapting AI.
-Theoretically promising, *Hello Neighbor* pioneers the basis of a novel game genre that should only benifit with future polish and iteration.
+Theoretically promising, *Hello Neighbor* pioneers the basis of a novel game genre that should only benefit with future polish and iteration.

 ***